addisonhernandez/addisonhernandez.github.io/_posts/2022-02-03-Prototype_Chains.md

 This establishes a prototype chain (`.extend` replaced with `.create`) and assigns `loc` directly.
 Each instance of Car now has access to properties and methods of the parent class, Car, without having to copy them individually at instatiation.

-# More about `prototype`
+# Note about using the term `prototype`

-If someone says "`obj1`'s prototype is `obj2`" a reasonable interpretation would be to think that failed lookups on `obj1` would fall through to `obj2`.
-This is true for *instances* created from a prototypal class.
+If someone says "`obj1`'s prototype is `obj2`," a reasonable interpretation would be to think that failed lookups on `obj1` would fall through to `obj2`.
+This is true if `obj1` is an *instance* created from a prototypal `obj2` class.
 This interpretation is **not true** of the relationship the class itself has to the prototype.

 A class is declared using a function object, and failed property lookups on it will fall through to `Fuction.prototype`!
 In the example above, Car is a function object, and it's prototype is `Function.prototype`.

 *And yet*, when `Car` runs, it will create objects that delegate failed lookups to `Car.prototype`.
 In that sense, you might say that Car's prototype is `Car.prototype`.
 The nomenclature is confusing and ambiguous.

-Saying that an instance prototype is `obj.prototype` means something different from saying that a class prototype is `obj.prototype`, yet both can be true statements.
+Saying that an instance prototype is `obj.prototype` means something different from saying that a class prototype is `obj.prototype`, yet both can be true statements!